-Average annual sunshine durations over NE England range from almost 1500 hours on the coast to less than 1250 hours in the higher Pennines.
+Average annual sunshine durations over NE England range from over 1500 hours on the coast to less than 1250 hours in the higher Pennines.
 These figures compare with values of less than 1100 hours a year in the Shetland Islands to over 1750 hours along the south coast of England and over 1900 hours in the Channel Islands.

 The graphs show the average monthly sunshine totals for Sheffield and Morpeth Cockle Park, together with the highest and lowest totals recorded in the stated periods.

 Rainfall is caused by the condensation of the water in air that is being lifted and cooled to its dew point.
 Rainfall tends to be associated with Atlantic depressions or with convection.
-The Atlantic Lows are more vigorous in autumn and winter and bring most of the rain that falls in these seasons.
+The Atlantic lows are more vigorous in autumn and winter and bring most of the rain that falls in these seasons.
 In summer, convection caused by solar surface heating sometimes forms shower clouds and a large proportion of rain falls from showers and thunderstorms then.